immutable/contracts/contracts/staking/README.md

 `TimelockController.sol` can be used with the staking contracts to provide a one week delay between when upgrade or other admin changes are proposed and when they are executed.
 See below for information on how to configure the time lock controller.

 `OwnableCreate3Deployer.sol` ensures contracts are deployed to the same addresses across chains.
 The use of this contract is optional.
 See [deployment scripts](../../script/staking/README.md) for more information.

+## Staking System V2

+Files, contracts, and interfaced suffixed with `V2` form a part of the version two staking system.
+Version two introduces the ability for an admin account to stake on behalf of other accounts using the `stakeFor` function.

 ## Immutable Contract Addresses